Long Island, Bahamas: Airports

 The island has two airports, Deadman's Cay Airport which is served by Bahamasair and other local air carriers and Stella Maris Airport which also has local air carrier service.

 Stella Maris airport was designed and built by Jack Henry Cordery who was engaged by Stella Maris Estate Company in 1967 when he emigrated from England to take the job of Estate Development Manager.
 He also developed the Marina and built roads.
 He died on Long Island in 1968 and is buried at Burnt Ground.

+Politics

+For elections to the Parliament of the Bahamas, it is part of the Long Island constituency.